High Stakes Course

 If you’ve ever stumbled across a poker training site, it’s likely you’re overwhelmed about the information and all the different poker courses available for purchasing.
 There can be several courses on the same game format, and it’s hard to pick the one that will actually step up your game to the next level.
 With BluffTheSpot, this is definitely not the case – their head coach and PokerStars nosebleed crusher MMAsherdog has produced only one course, which is the High Stakes course reviewed in this post.
 To grasp his approach to the game and learn how to play the most frequent situations at 6max No-Limit Holdem, you don’t need anything else than this MMAsherdog course – not counting in the Preflop Bible for hands charts, of course.

 Why we chose to review the course from MMASherdog?
+Well, he has won millions of dollars playing high stakes poker online in the past few years.
 There are simply no other coaches who are at the top of their career while putting out a course like this.
 That’s why we sort of felt obligated to give you our opinion on it.
 In case you’ve watched YouTube videos from BluffTheSpot, you’ve likely noticed that even their free material is extremely good.
 Their paid content is doesn’t fall behind in standards either, quite the opposite.
 Now let’s jump into reviewing the actual course content so you know what to expect:

 The course is aimed for both low and mid stakes Hold’em players who want to take their game to the next level.
 Still, we believe everyone who takes poker seriously and wants to improve their game will benefit from it greatly.
 At $799, the price of the course is quite high.
 Nevertheless, you should be getting that back quite quickly in extra profit if you put in the work of studying this course with a proper effort (and obviously much more once you put in the volume after studying the course).
 As I mostly play stakes of €2/2 & €5/5 live and NL100 & NL200 online, this course had a lot of concepts where I had knowledge gaps or simply weren’t aware of the correct strategy to use.